robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.2.1 Suite Teardown

 > [!IMPORTANT]
-> LXX Recall key characteristics and syntax of Suite Teardown (K1)
+> LXX Recall key characteristics, benefits, and syntax of Suite Teardown (K1)
+>
-> LXX Understand when Suite Teardown is beneficial (K2)
+> LXX Understand when Suite Teardown is executed and used (K2)

 A **Suite Teardown** is executed after all tests|tasks and all child suites in a suite have been executed.
-It is used for cleaning up the environment or performing actions that need to occur after the entire suite has finished running.

 The Suite Teardown is executed regardless of the outcome of the tests|tasks within the suite, even if the suite setup fails.

 **Key characteristics of Suite Teardown:**